MemsourceDemo/Filip-demo/EN/walkthrough-conducting-a-sales-campaign.md

     ms.author: edupont

 ---
-# Walkthrough Conducting a Sales Campaign
+# Today is any sunny day

 A campaign is any kind of activity that involves several contacts.
 An important part of setting up a campaign involves selecting the target audience for your campaign.
 For this purpose, in [!INCLUDE[prod_short](includes/prod_short.md)], you create a segment, or a group of contacts using filters.